Healthy You - Every Day

 Recognizing flu symptoms

 The question on many people’s minds is how to tell the difference between COVID-19 and the flu.
-Unfortunately, it’s not always easy says Melanie DeLuise, CRNP with Coordinated Health.
+Unfortunately, it’s not always easy says Melanie DeLuise, CRNP, with LVPG Family Medicine.

 “Many respiratory illnesses share common symptoms, including COVID-19 and the flu.
 The best thing that you can do to confirm your diagnosis is get tested,” she says.